Social Security Name Change In 3 Easy Steps

 Does A Name Change Affect Your Social Security Number?

-Changing your name on your Social Security card will have no effect on your Social Security number.
+Changing your name on your Social Security card will not affect your Social Security number.
 Your SSN will not change.
-Even though your name might change multiple times over the course of your lifetime, your Social Security number will remain the same for life.
-A name change does not qualify as one of the extremely limited circumstances under which you may be issued a new Social Security number.
+Even though your name might change multiple times throughout your lifetime, your Social Security number will remain the same for life.

-You must prove that you have been the victim of identity theft to get a new Social Security number.
-On top of that, you must prove that the ID theft is so bad that your financial and credit records can never recover without a new Social Security number.
-This essentially allows you to start your credit file over and erase all the fraud on your old number.
-The Social Security Administration will only issue a new SSN in the most severe ID theft cases.
-You can visit identitytheft.gov to learn more about this process.
+This allows you to restart your credit file and erase all the fraud on your old number.
+The Social Security Administration will only issue a new SSN in severe ID theft cases.
+You can visit the identity theft website to learn more about this process.

 Other Documents To Update After A Name Change

 In addition to your Social Security card, there are several other identity documents you likely need to update.
 You will need to update your driver’s license with your state DMV.
 If you don’t have a license, you might have a non-driver’s ID card that you need to update.
-Not only do you need to update identity documents, but you probably have financial documents that need to be updated as well.
+Not only do you need to update identity documents, but you probably have financial documents that need to be updated.

 The Bottom Line

-Getting your name changed on your Social Security card is a painless process, and you will typically have your new card within a couple of weeks.
-Notifying the Social Security Administration will also get your Social Security record updated for the purposes of benefits.
-Simply gather the required documents, complete the application, and head to your local SSA office.
-They will process your application, and your new card will arrive in the mail soon.
+Notifying the Social Security Administration will also update your Social Security record for benefits.
+Gather the required documents, complete the application, and head to your local SSA office.
+They will process your application, and your new card will arrive soon.

 Frequently Asked Questions